kennytilton/MatrixJS/js/matrixjs/readme.md

 In the movie, the matrix harnessed humans to draw energy from them.
 In English, a matrix provides the conditions for new things to come to life.

+## More practically...
+Let us take a walk through MatrixJS * TodoMVC keeping any eye out for:
+* simplicity
+* expressive power (the declarative/reactive thing)
+* efficient DOM updates

 ## The mechanics
 In this particular dataflow/reactive/databinding library, a matrix is just a network of objects arranged pretty much in a simple tree of parents and children where children have just one parent and have a pointer to that parent.

 Properties of these objects can be mediated by so-called "cells" which most usefully allow property values to be expessed as code formulae.
-These rules take for input the object they qualify (this or self or me) and return a value computed from other properties of the same object or of other objects found by navigating the matrix using the parent and child links.
-When any property used in a computation changes, the rules that used it are re-run to compue new derived values.
+These rules take for input the object they qualify and return a value computed from other properties of the same object or of other objects found by navigating the matrix using the parent and child links.
+When any property used in a computation changes, the rules that used it are re-run to compute new derived values.

 > Example: nuclear power plant control room dashboard background color is red or black depending on whether the core temperature reported by a sensor is over or under a billion degrees.